lmangani/duckdb-extension-httpserver/docs/README.md

 }
 ```

-You can also have DuckDB instances query each other
+You can also have DuckDB instances query each other using `NDJSON`

 ```sql
 D LOAD json;